eevgen/sleeptabs_legal/index.md

 ## Contact

-For questions about this privacy policy, contact: [INSERT EMAIL HERE]
+For questions about this privacy policy, contact: yevhenkalenichenko@gmail.com